Hwansoo-Choi/Variety-Road/README.md

 # Scenario2-AutonomousDriving
 Novelty situation solution in real world and simulator

-Please refer to the readme files in Python-Client, Python-Util directories for detailed explanation
+Please refer to the readme files in Python-Client, Python-Util directories for detailed explanation in Korean

 ## Dataset download